-- English 20-1 with a minimum of 60% achieved or Canadian jurisdiction equivalent; OR
+- English 20-1 with a minimum of 60% or Canadian Jurisdiction equivalent; OR

 - Deemed equivalent by the completion of ACCUPLACER (assessment placement test)

 - By completing high school in Canada.
-Studies must have been in English at an approved Canadian high school (grades 9, 10, 11, 12) with at least three consecutive years of full-time academic study; OR
+Studies must have been at an approved Canadian high school, (grades 9, 10, 11, 12) with at least three consecutive years of full-time academic study; OR

 - By completing a recognized post-secondary degree or diploma program in Canada.
 The program must have involved at least two full years of full-time, consecutive academic study in English.